-Before the commencement of the first World War, imperialism had reached its zenith and there was the high focus on increasing economic efficiency from existing resources as new colonies were hard to find.
+Before the commencement of the first World War, imperialism had reached its zenith and there was a high focus on increasing economic efficiency from existing resources as new colonies were hard to find.

 Most of the colonies had been subjugated to control by some European power and the tussle to wrest territories from one another led to the commencement of two world wars and thereafter restrictions were imposed on the free flow of men and materials from one part of the globe to another.
 Business owners realized that they had to do more with less in order to succeed.